 After reviewing the details, you authorise the payment using your UPI PIN or other security credentials.
 The platform then processes the payment, and you receive an instant confirmation.

-Step 1: Open your preferred digital payment app that supports BBPS, such as BHIM UPI, and ensure it’s updated to the latest version.
+Step 1: Open your preferred digital payment app that supports BBPS, such as BHIM UPI, and ensure it is updated to the latest version.
+Keeping your app updated provides the best security and features.

-Step 6: You’ll receive an instant confirmation message within the app and usually via SMS, confirming your payment has been successful.
+Step 6: You will receive an instant confirmation message within the app and usually via SMS, confirming your payment has been successful.
+Keep this confirmation for your records, just in case.

-According to UPI (2026), the daily transaction limit for most UPI apps is as per the latest official guidelines, ensuring you can cover even large utility bills with ease.
+According to NPCI (2026), the daily transaction limit for most UPI apps is as per the latest official guidelines, ensuring you can cover even large utility bills with ease.
+These limits are designed to balance user convenience with security protocols.

 Embracing digital payment platforms for your postpaid bills offers a host of advantages beyond just convenience.
 These benefits can significantly improve your financial management, helping you stay organised and potentially save money.
-You’ll notice a positive shift in how you handle your monthly expenses.
+You will notice a positive shift in how you handle your monthly expenses.

 One of the most valuable benefits is the ability to track all your payments in one place.
 Digital platforms automatically record every transaction, providing a clear history of your bill payments.
 This feature makes budgeting easier, helps you identify spending patterns, and serves as proof of payment if any dispute arises.